talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

 ### 6. Recommended Jailkit Appsections (Hosting Tiers)
 Because of the deep enhancements made to `jk_init.ini`, we recommend setting up "Hosting Tiers" for your clients using these specific Appsection strings.

 ⚠️ Attention: Whatever tier you set, that what the Jailed (chrooted) shell-users get.
 At the same time: that's what the PHP-scripts get as their execution environment.
-So, be carefull with setting tiers for insecure/hacked websites (the biggest threat)!
+So, be carefull with setting tiers for insecure/hacked websites (the biggest threat).
 There is always a single Jail per website instance.
 Website's Jailed shell-users just happens to also "live" inside it.

 **Tier 1: Minimal & Safe - no background tasks (Set this as the Server-Level Default)** `jk_lsh sftp coreutils basicshell`